galbiati/MNK-Task-Code/README.md

 There are now several tasks functioning: playing against a computer, a turing test, and a demo task.

 ## Further
-We will be further cleaning up the UI, subject registration/login, and data handling.
-We will also be reimplementing previous tasks in the new framework.
+I will be further cleaning up the UI, subject registration/login, and data handling.
+I will also be reimplementing previous tasks in the new framework.